polettix/Data-Tubes/manual.md

 )->([qw< mydata-04.txt >]);
 ```

-Most parameters are the same as `to_files`, so we already know about them.
+Most parameters are the same as `to_files`, so we already know about
-We have two new ones, though: the *un-named* first parameter, that turns
+them.
+The `filename` seems familiar but somewhat different.
+The
-out to be called `filename`, and `selector`.
+`selector` is definitely a new entry.

 The latter (`selector`) is a sub reference that receives the record as
 input, and is supposed to provide a _key_ back.
 Whenever this key is